orphans/git-deploy-laravel/README.md

 ### Step 2

-Add the following line to you providers in `config/app.php`:

-    Orphans\GitDeploy\GitDeployServiceProvider::class,

-** New in Laravel 5.5 - Service provide should be automatically detected without the above change **

-### Step 3

 Add the _/git-deploy_ route to CSRF exceptions so your repo's host can send messages to your project.